 To prevail in an ordinary breach of contract action, the person bringing suit (the plaintiff) must generally prove each of the following:

 - There was a valid and enforceable contract between the parties

 - The plaintiff materially performed its contractual obligations (or was excused from having to do so because the other side was required to perform first)

 - The defendant failed to materially perform its obligations

 - The plaintiff suffered harm (monetary loss or otherwise) due to the breach

-Even if a valid contract failed to completely form under the standards previously outlined above, you may still be able to recover the reasonable value of goods or services that were provided based on legal doctrines known as “quantum meruit” and “unjust enrichment,” or at least receive reimbursement for any out-of-pocket expenses incurred in justifiable reliance on the expectation of a contract or inferred promise (known as “promissory estoppel”).
+Even if a valid contract failed to completely form under the standards previously outlined above, you may still be able to recover the reasonable value of any goods or services that were provided based on legal doctrines known as “quantum meruit” and “unjust enrichment,” or at least receive reimbursement for out-of-pocket expenses incurred in justifiable reliance on the expectation of a contract or inferred promise (known as “promissory estoppel”).

 Important Factors Relevant to a Breach of Contract Claim in Texas